Bimodal Star Formation in Simulations of Strongly Magnetized Giant Molecular Clouds: Summary and Conclusions

-A final note worthy of speculation regards the puzzling origin of multiple stellar populations in GCs \citep{Bastain:2018}.
+A final noteworthy speculation regards the puzzling origin of multiple stellar populations in GCs \citep{Bastain:2018}.
 The observed bi-modality of SF in the strong magnetic field case and the bi-modal formation of low-mass stars, mostly produced during the second peak of SF, could be ingredients not previously considered important for the solution of this long-standing mystery.
 Chemical enrichment of the gas that forms the second stellar population by winds and ejecta (though not supernovae) from the first population could help explain the multiple chemical abundance populations observed in GMCs.
-More work is necessary to model possible chemical enrichment differences/patterns between the first and the second populations of low-mass stars in our simulations, but the mere existence of a bi-modality of SF is an intriguing starting point for further investigation.
+To investigate this potential link, more work is necessary to model possible chemical enrichment differences/patterns between the first and the second populations of low-mass stars in our simulations.
+We emphasize that there are many other proposed mechanisms that could help explain this puzzle \citep{Bastian2015,Renzini:2015,Kroupa:2018,Wang:2020}.
+Further, as is the case in almost all previous studies, the results presented here are based on simulations with somewhat idealized initial conditions.
+It remains to be seen if bi-modal star formation remains present in simulations with increasingly realistic initial conditions.
+Nonetheless, the mere existence of a bi-modality of SF is an intriguing starting point for further investigation.